One (U2 song): Other covers

-"One" has been covered by numerous other artists, including Damien Rice, Johnny Logan, Johnny Cash, Adam Lambert, Howie Day, Joe Cocker, Warren Haynes, R.E.M., Gregorian, Pearl Jam, Kendall Payne, Shinedown, Vanessa Paradis & Alain Lanty, Cowboy Junkies, Quebec pop singer Marie Carmen and the cast of the television series Glee.
+"One" has been covered by numerous other artists, including Damien Rice, Johnny Logan, Johnny Cash, Adam Lambert, Howie Day, Joe Cocker, Warren Haynes, R.E.M., Gregorian, Pearl Jam, Fontaines D.C., Kendall Payne, Shinedown, Vanessa Paradis & Alain Lanty, Cowboy Junkies, Quebec pop singer Marie Carmen and the cast of the television series Glee.

-Under a supergroup label of "Automatic Baby" (reflecting the names of then recent releases by both groups), members of R.E.M. and U2 played an acoustic version of the song during a 1993 MTV concert for then newly inaugurated U.S. president Bill Clinton.
-In 1997 this version of "One" reached number one in Iceland and ended the year as the country's 12th-most-successful single.
+Members of R.E.M. and U2 played an acoustic version of the song during a 1993 MTV concert for then newly inaugurated U.S. president Bill Clinton.
+They performed under the name "Automatic Baby", a reference to each of their parent bands' recent albums Automatic for the People and Achtung Baby.
+In 1997, this version of "One" reached number one in Iceland and ended the year as the country's 12th most successful single.

 Damien Rice reworked the song for the 2011 tribute album AHK-toong BAY-bi Covered.
 "I remember seeing the queues on Dublin's Grafton Street: people waiting, sleeping, for the first copies of the new U2 record, as if some famine had hit the soul of the music world," he remarked.
 "Two decades later, I busked for the homeless with Bono on the same street.
 We played 'One' and Bono appeared to forget the words, but I didn't – they were as clear to me as the Our Father.
 Seventeen (Rice's age when Achtung Baby was issued) is such a powerful age, and 'One' is such a powerful song."

+Chris Cornell performed in his concerts a version of "One" with the lyrics of the Metallica song also called "One", which he explained as the result of searching for U2's lyrics after getting the guitar tabs and ending up with Metallica.